GoJunHyeong/SpatialBias/README.md

 1. `gc_group = [bool, bool, bool, bool]`
 This determines whether to create a global context for each layer of the network.
 --> 1 for True, 0 for False.

-2. `gc_divide_factor = 64` (default)
-divide factor of channel reduction before global convolution, and also the number of global contexts to be added.
-(16,32,64...)
-So, When 64 is selected, the input channel 64 is dimensionally reduced to 1 to generate one global context.